Medical school: United Kingdom

-Due to the UK code for higher education, first degrees in medicine comprise an integrated programme of study and professional practice spanning several levels.
+In the United Kingdom, the code for higher education, first degrees in medicine comprise an integrated programme of study and professional practice spanning several levels.
 While the final outcomes of the qualifications themselves typically meet the Expectations of the descriptor for higher education qualification at level 7 (the UK master's degree).
 These degrees may retain, for historical reasons, "Bachelor of Medicine, Bachelor of Surgery" and are abbreviated to MBChB or MBBS.

 There are currently 32 institutions that offer medical degrees in the United Kingdom.
 Completion of a medical degree in the UK results in the award of the degrees of Bachelor of Medicine and Bachelor of Surgery.
 Admission requirements to the schools varies; most insist on solid A-Levels/Highers, a good performance in an aptitude test such as the UKCAT, the BMAT or the GAMSAT, and usually an interview.
 As of 2008 the UK has approximately 8000 places for medical students.

 Methods of education range from courses that offer a problem-based learning approach (alongside lectures etc.), and others having a more traditional pre-clinical/clinical structure.
 Others combine several approaches in an integrated approach.

 Following qualification, UK doctors enter a generalised two-year, competency-based "foundation programme", gaining full GMC (General Medical Council) registration at the end of foundation year one, and applying for specialist training (in medicine, surgery, general practice etc.) after foundation year two.

 Many medical schools offer intercalated degree programmes to allow students to focus on an area of research outside their medical degree for a year.

 Some medical schools offer graduate entry programmes, which are four years long.
 The name refers to the fact that students on these courses already have a degree in another subject (i.e. they are graduates).
 Due to the shorter length of the course, the timetable of these degrees are more intense and the holidays are shorter, compared to students on the 5-year course.
 In terms of entrance requirements, the 4-year degree restricts entry to those who already hold a first degree, and have previously worked in an area of healthcare.
 The first degree does not necessarily have to be a BSc degree (this is the criteria for some of the medical schools), whereas other medical schools specify that the prior degree has to be in a science subject.
 Competition for this course is fierce, with students having to also sit an entrance exam prior to being considered for an interview.

 Medical schools typically admit more students into undergraduate programmes than into graduate entry programmes.